ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Related Work

 Some research has extended the concept of the nullspace by incorporating advanced optimization strategies.
 For instance, cost functions based on the manipulability of key waypoints have been proposed to define secondary tasks \cite{faroni_global_2016}, thereby optimizing the average manipulability index throughout the task execution.
 Additionally, by deriving the nullspace into acceleration domain, nullspace-based impedance controller is proposed to handle force interactive tasks \cite{lee_relative_2014} and minimization of motion time under kinematic/dynamic bounds can also be achieved \cite{al_khudir_faster_2018}.

 To the best of the author's knowledge, there is currently no research that directly incorporates execution time explicitly into the \ac{IK} optimization problem.
 Some studies \cite{trutman_globally_2022} \cite{votroubek_globally_2024} that aim to find a global optimum introduce a distance cost function specific to the joint configuration.
-By setting a specific angle as the current joint configuration, these methods attempt to minimize joint movements, thereby optimizing execution time.
 However, achieving a global optimum requires converting the optimization problem into a convex form, which restricts the extensibility of objective function and leads to an exponential increase in computational time as the number of redundant degrees of freedom increases.

 In addition, other related methods include inertial load optimization based on Cartesian spatial direction and the concepts of pseudo-inverse velocity and pseudo-inverse acceleration\cite{al_khudir_faster_2018}.
-These methods are more suitable for local optimization and path following, which differs from the problem addressed in this work.
+Some non-convex multi-objective optimization methods \cite{rakita_relaxedik_2018, rakita_shared_2019} also utilize joint configuration distance as an optimization metric.
+Furthermore, evolutionary algorithms \cite{wu_t-ik_2021, 8449979} have been combined with optimization to improve convergence speed.
+Although they mentioned \ac{multi-EE} applications in their work, but these methods typically solve separate \ac{IK} porblems for each \ac{EE}.
+And these methods are more suitable for local optimization and path following, which differs from the problem addressed in this work.